brunoasm/revision_anchylorhynchus/README.md

 - `create_list.Rmd` R notebook to create a list of specimens studied based on an excel table
 - `make_map.Rmd` R notebook to produce the figure with distribution maps in the mais paper.

+## supplementary_files

+Supplementary files mentioned in the main text: raw data on material studied and raw measurements